zootedme/zootedme.github.io/_posts/2020-03-17-wordpress-vs-shopify.md

 ---
+layout: post
-title: 'WordPress Vs Shopify: Figure out Which One Is Better?'
+title: "WordPress Vs Shopify: Figure out Which One Is Better?"
+image: assets/images/WodpressVSshopify.png
+categories: Wordpress Shopify
+toc: true
+beforetoc: " All the platforms contain a wide range of features and functionalities that differ from each platform from another.
+But the two best website creation platforms are WordPress and Shopify."
+author: jeff
 date: 2020-03-17 06:59:00 Z
-image: assets/images/WodpressVSshopify.png
 comments: true
-layout: post
 ---

 An increasing number of demands for websites has increased the number of platforms available for website creation.
 All the platforms contain a wide range of features and functionalities that differ from each platform from another.
 But the two best website creation platforms are WordPress and Shopify.\